John Thune’s leadership win shows limits of MAGA’s reach in Senate

 But Mr. Thune says he won’t support eliminating the filibuster, the 60-vote threshold required for most major legislation.
 Mr. Trump has called in the past to get rid of that rule.

-As President-elect Donald Trump made his triumphal return to the nation’s capital on Wednesday, he and his allies got a clear reminder that the old establishment guard of the GOP isn’t quite dead yet – and remains a force he’ll need to reckon with.

-South Dakota Sen. John Thune was elected the new Senate majority leader by his Republican peers on Wednesday, putting the upper chamber of Congress in the charge of an institutionally minded, old-school conservative who’s occasionally been willing to break with Mr. Trump.
+South Dakota Sen. John Thune was elected the new Senate majority leader by his GOP peers Wednesday, putting the upper chamber of Congress in the charge of an institutionally minded, old-school conservative who’s occasionally been willing to break with Mr. Trump.

-After 17 years under Kentucky Sen. Mitch McConnell, the longest-serving Senate leader in U.S. history, Senate Republicans had the option of going in a more MAGA direction.
+After 17 years under Kentucky Sen. Mitch McConnell, the longest-serving Senate leader in U.S. history, Senate Republicans had the option of going in a more MAGA (“Make America Great Again”) direction.
 Instead, they picked a close ally of the outgoing leader.

 Why We Wrote This